How Startup Teams Improve Speed Without Adding Pressure

 Trusting people to make difficult decisions means that they feel they own the project and are competent to act in haste.
 Access to the decision-maker, on the contrary, slows down action and increases the volatility of the process.
 The best teams inspire confidence, not control.

 According to a Gallup study, high-confidence teams are 12% more efficient.
 In addition, when a person has autonomy, they try new things to work more efficiently.
-Those who run startups and who have high confidence in their organisation will push forward because their people are not stoppable.
+Startups led by confident leaders will push forward because their people are unstoppable.

 5. Look After Mental Health and Energy

-When people run themselves into exhaustion, everything grinds to a slow, tiresome halt.
+When individuals exhaust themselves, everything comes to a slow, tiresome halt.
 On the other hand, by providing support and care, individuals can accelerate their progress.
+This emotional sustainability is essential to how startup teams improve speed in real life.

-The World Health Organisation calculated that burnout costs the global economy $1 trillion in lost earnings every year.
+The World Health Organization calculated that burnout costs the global economy $1 trillion in lost earnings every year.
 That is not an indulgence.
 It is a competitive asset, and it is cheaper than free.
-Little things like mental health hours, shutting your laptop when the workday is done, or unbiased time off might make a big impact.
+Little things like setting aside time for mental health, shutting down your laptop after the workday, or taking unbiased time off can have a significant impact.

 Building Speed That Lasts

 Speed, in the startup context, is not just about pushing the pace.
-It is about making sure that you aim at the same target in a co-ordinated mode, with speed that you can maintain over a long period.
-When your team achieves proper synchronisation, irrespective of the task at hand, progress does not feel like effort, and victory does not materialise through exhaustion.
+It is about making sure that you aim at the same target in a coordinated mode, with a speed that you can maintain over a long period.
+When your team achieves proper synchronization, irrespective of the task at hand, progress does not feel like effort, and victory does not materialize through exhaustion.